qserena/05-airbnb-clone/README.md

 # Airbnb clone

 ## Description
-This app fetches a random image from the and let you create your own meme by combine the image with your own text.
+This app is an exercise in data-driven React, where texts and images in an array of objects are passed as props to the Cards at the bottom of the page.

 <br/>
 <img src="airbnb-clone.png" alt="Screenshot of website." width="400px"/>